-- 7.1.3 Twelve exceedances of turbidity and eleven exceedances of suspended solids were recorded at the Streams A, B, C and the Fresh Water Inland Marsh.
-Exceedances were mainly due to silty runoff and insufficient temporary drainage provided on-site and considered project related. - 7.1.4 Five exceedances of ammonia nitrogen, eleven exceedances of nitrate nitrogen, fourteen exceedances of total inorganic nitrogen and twelve exceedances of chlorophyll a were recorded at the Streams A, B & C and the Fresh Water Inland Marsh.
-Exceedances were considered low and various without fluctuated.
-Therefore, nutrient exceedances were considered non-project related.
+7.1.3 Eleven exceedances of turbidity were recorded at Streams A, B and C. Eighteen exceedances of suspended solids were recorded at Streams A, B, C and the downstream of Fresh Water Inland Marsh.
+Exceedances were mainly due to the natural variation of the fresh water and considered non-project related.
+Moreover, three exceedances of ammonia nitrogen were recorded at Stream B and the downstream of Fresh Water Inland Marsh.
+Twenty-five exceedances of nitrate nitrogen and twenty-six exceedances of total inorganic nitrogen were recorded at Streams A, B, C and the downstream of Fresh Water Inland Marsh.
+Moreover, ten exceedances of chlorophyll a were recorded at Streams A, B and C. Exceedances were mainly due to the natural variation of the fresh water and considered non-project related.

-7.1.5 Although the buffer zones for Stream A, B, and C were basically intact, sedimentation was however observed in Stream B and C, and the abundance of aquatic fauna, in particular caridian shrimps, was found very low during the reporting month.
+7.1.4 Although the buffer zones for Stream A, B, and C were basically intact, sedimentation was however observed in Stream B and C, and the abundance of aquatic fauna, in particular caridian shrimps, was found very low during the reporting month.